Kainzor/Self-study/CCNA/Study notes/OSI Model & TCP & IP Suite/readme.md

  Provides connectivity between end hosts on different networks outside of LAN.

- It provides the logical addressing liek IP addresses.
+ It provides the logical addressing like IP addresses.

  It provides path selection between source and destination.